 - If things like other dogs or people are your pet's trigger, have a friend with a dog stand far enough away that your dog isn't compelled to bark, then slowly move towards your pet while you feed him treats.
 If the barking begins discontinue the treats.
 Continue this exercise until the person and dog can walk by without causing barking.

 Bark collars and other gadgets

 Doggy cameras like the Petcube Bites let you not only know when your dog is barking, but let you correct it using the two-way audio, and distract it using the laser pointer.
 A pet treat camera can be a great way to stay on top of barking even when you can't be around to stop it.
 Some cameras even have "bark alerts" that send you push notifications every time your dog makes noise so that you can address the problem before your neighbors get angry.

-It's a challenge to stop dog barking, but most importantly through all of these techniques, you have to remember that you are the boss and the pack leader and your dog is looking for strong leadership.
+It's a challenge to stop dog barking, but most importantly through all of these techniques you have to remember that you are the boss and the pack leader and your dog is looking for strong leadership.
 Be firm with your dog in training, and do what you can to minimize external elements that aggravate the problem.

 Petcube products are designed to make pets and their pet parents happy.
 Petcube Play and Petcube Bites let you watch, hear, play, train and give treats to your pet remotely.
 Our sound and motion alerts will let you catch destructive or distressed behavior before it gets out of hand.